studious/terminitor/README.md

 ##### Setup #####

-The setup block allows you to store commands that can be ran specifically before a project and can be defined with:
+The setup block allows you to store commands that can be ran specifically in two ways.

+Before a project using:

+    $ terminitor setup project_name

 the command arguments: